FIRST GRADE: Heidi Martin

-FIRST GRADE: Catherine Dixon
+SECOND GRADE: Catherine Dixon

-SECOND GRADE: Jen Franczak-Vogel
+THIRD GRADE: Jen Franczak

-THIRD GRADE: Ghigs Razi
+FOURTH GRADE: Ghigs Razi

-FIFTH GRADE: Gregory Beech
+SIXTH GRADE: Gregory Beech

-Gregory has been working in Waldorf education for the past twelve years and is very happy to be at the Siskiyou School.
+Gregory has been working in Waldorf education for the past thirteen years and is very happy to be at the Siskiyou School.
 He began as an elementary teacher serving for eight years at City of Lakes Waldorf School in Minneapolis, and recently taught humanities and history for three years at Tara Performing Arts High School in Boulder, Colorado.
 He appreciates the Yeats quote, “Education is not the filling of a pail, but the lighting of a fire,” believing that inspiring students to seek and learn through experience opens their world to all great gifts.
 Originally from Minnesota, Gregory graduated from the University of Minnesota Morris with a degree in English and theatre arts, later earning an MFA from Rutgers University.
 He received Waldorf teacher training from Arcturus Rudolf Steiner Education Program in Chicago and continues to study and deepen his teaching.
 He is a musician, theatre artist, painter, and sculptor.
 Gregory has two grown children, a son, Graham, and a daughter, Breana, both living in Minnesota.
-Gregory lives in Ashland with his wife, Adderly.
+Gregory lives in Ashland with his wife, Adderly, and baby boy Julian.

-SIXTH GRADE: Javier Alvarez
+SEVENTH GRADE: Javier Alvarez

-SEVENTH GRADE: Kelly Shelstad
+EIGHTH GRADE: Kelly Shelstad